The diffusion of innovations theory

 In our view, the real adoption of public blockchain projects has not even started.
 It is in the beginning and the next wave of newcomers will decide which decentralized services are useful and deserve adoption.
 We can even see more such waves in the future.
 The interest in cryptocurrencies depends on the market capitalization of projects.
 Volatility is not a good thing from the usage perspective, but it is an interesting topic for social media.
 It attracts the attention of people and they might try to use a decentralized service.
 It is needed to realize that newcomers will expect a similar or even better user experience than they are used to from the traditional financial world.
 The crypto space must be competitive.
 It is not enough to offer worse services and tell them that it is slow, expensive, less secure, but decentralized.
 Decentralization will be a big thing only if it is available for everybody and offers a competitive user experience.
 The IOG team strives to achieve a high level of decentralization but at the same time, Cardano will also be scalable.
 It is the only way to reach higher adoption and attract people from the early-adopters group.

 With higher adoption, the media will be full of articles and comparisons.
 People will read it and try many projects to have their own experience.
 They will not have a bias to one or another project.
 They will just search for a better solution that fits their needs.
 Only a technology that will be ready for a competition can succeed.
 Cardano can easily overcome Bitcoin or Ethereum from the perspective of newcomers and it can happen soon in 2021/2022.
-Cardano can be technologically more advanced than competitors at the time when it will be really needed.
+Cardano can be technologically more advanced than competitors at a time when it will be really needed.
 We do not want to say that Cardano must be the winner.
 There are more projects in the crypto and their teams want to succeed.
 Bitcoin and Ethereum will be improved and many other projects will be also ready to be part of the competition.
 It is fine.
 It is fair.
 People will decide what they want to use and how.
 Older projects can have an advantage in popularity and a solid user base.
 Newer projects can be better technologically and for example, Cardano also has a very solid community with great people.

 Decentralization is not only about transactions and related properties like price and speed.
 Everybody wants to use a fast network with cheap transactions.
 We can send native project coins but we can also send many other assets.
-Moreover, we can use smart contracts and build brand new financial services.
+Moreover, we can use smart contracts and build brand-new financial services.
 Maybe services that have not been here before.
-Cardano will be even capable to work with decentralized identity service via the Atala project.
+Cardano will be even capable to work with decentralized identity services via the Atala project.
 At the moment, it is difficult to evaluate the potential of crypto projects since we even do not know what people will want to use.
 The future will be significantly influenced by regulations and it can help a lot or the crypto space can struggle with it some time.
 Imagine that stock exchanges could work with the public version of blockchain projects and users could buy and sell them.
 If regulators for example in Europe would not have a problem with that then the potential of smart chain projects would rise significantly.
 Besides the traditional financial world that is highly regulated, there are plenty of use cases that can be realized by Cardano regardless of regulations.
 Nobody has tried to regulate DeFi so far and the potential of this sector is huge.
 Cardano will step into DeFi soon and the team will provide all necessary tools and infrastructure to make it the reality.
 We believe that smart contracts will be used much more once they will be more reliable and it will be easier to write one.
 Cardano will have a functional language for writing smart contracts Plutus and domain-specific language Marlowe.
 If people from the innovator’s group can see the potential of smart contracts, when companies slowly adopt blockchain technology including smart contracts, there are nearly no obstacles for further development and adoption.
 Again, a smart contract platform must be ready for adoption.
 It means that smart contracts must be reliable and secure.
 It was not the case so far and we believe that Cardano can bring quality into the sector.

 Crypto can become a store of value but we can definitely see more use-cases.
 Some people claim that it is the only possible usage of blockchain but we think that it is not true.
-It is difficult to adopt a volatile crypto token and find other usages than the price speculation or possibly a hedge against the fiat currencies.
+It is difficult to adopt a volatile crypto token and find other usages than price speculation or possibly a hedge against the fiat currencies.
 Price stability can bring tremendous usability.
-People from early-adopters and early-majority groups will not probably want to adopt speculative assets but they might want to adopt useful decentralized financial services.
+People from early adopters and early majority groups will not probably want to adopt speculative assets but they might want to adopt useful decentralized financial services.
 Newcomers will not need to buy ADA, BTC, or ETH for the price speculation.
 In an ideal case, they will just download an application and start to use it.
 They will have an easy opportunity to buy stable coins and by that, they will join the DeFi space.
 DeFi will have to offer some useful services that are not directly connected to volatile tokens.
 Utilizing Oracles and digital identity can help here a lot.
 Many people will use digital or even real identities if they get a chance to get a better loan.
 We can see a lot of opportunities for FinTech companies.

-What is the future of crypto
+What is the future of crypto?

 Cardano has prepared two funds that will be distributed to developers that are willing to build on the Cardano ecosystem or improve it.
 Value services can be created only if developers are well funded and can fully focus on work.
 It is a very smart move from the IOG and many teams can come and build DeFi services on Cardano.
 If only a few funded projects succeeded as it is usual in a start-up environment it would be a good step into DeFi.
 It can be said that it is not about what a platform has today but about what the team is able to deliver tomorrow.
 We will see a real competitive environment when more people come and start using decentralized services.
 The current experience is not satisfactory and we need to improve it.
 Cardano has been developed for years and it will be ready to show its strength soon.

 The competitive environment is always good mainly for users since they can consume high-quality services.
 It is basically on users to say what they want and how they want it.
 There will be more groups of users from end-users to companies, banks, or even states.
 One single project cannot satisfy all these groups for many reasons.
 For example, a project that has a team from one big country can hardly be used as an infrastructure project in another big country.
 One another example, regulators in one country can agree with some particular use-case but other countries might disagree.
-Some use cases can require a big amount of fast transactions, another use case will require transparency and another use-case privacy.
+Some use cases can require a big amount of fast transactions, another use case will require transparency and another use case privacy.
 Crypto adoption can take many different ways and directions and many projects can succeed and no project will probably not dominate as a single one in each particular sector.
 In the beginning, we can rather expect a lot of competitive projects.
 If a single project is to dominate in a certain sector, it will probably happen after many failures of other projects.
 Still, no project will be here forever.
 Only innovations and adaptation to future needs can ensure longevity.